ntx007/ntx-linux-utility-menu/README.md

 A small, portable, interactive Bash utility menu ("ntx Command Center") that bundles common Linux admin and maintenance tasks into a single script: `ntx-utility-menu.sh`.

-This repository provides a menu-driven shell script you can run on Debian/Ubuntu and many other Linux distributions to perform system updates, quick diagnostics, networking helpers, install common tools, and more.
+This repository provides a menu-driven shell script you can run on Debian/Ubuntu (and derivatives) to perform system updates, quick diagnostics, networking helpers, install common tools, and more.

 ## Features

-- Interactive, text-based menu (Bash/sh)
+- Interactive, text-based menu (Bash/sh), versioned (v0.2)
-- Common sysadmin helpers (updates, package installs, networking tools)
+- Common sysadmin helpers (updates, unattended-upgrades, networking tools, DNS backups/restore)
+- Security/remote helpers (UFW, Fail2ban, OpenSSH, Tailscale, Netmaker netclient)
-- Quick system information and maintenance actions (reboot, shutdown)
+- Quick system information, monitoring (top processes, iostat, SMART), and maintenance actions
+- Logging to `/var/log/ntx-menu.log` and backups for `/etc/resolv.conf` in `/var/backups/ntx-menu`
 - Easy to customize — edit the script to add or remove menu items

 ## Requirements

 - A Unix-like system with Bash or POSIX sh
 - Basic shell utilities available on most Linux systems (curl, wget, ip, ifconfig or iproute2)
-- Run with a user account that can perform the chosen actions (some items require root)
+- Root (or sudo) is required for most actions; the script exits if not run as root

 ## Installation